-- Watch elephants swim and play in Chobe National Park
+- Spot large herds of elephant in Chobe National Park

-- Discover the vast open spaces of the Kalahari Desert
+- Explore the vast open spaces of the Kalahari Desert

 - Take a bushwalk with the local San people

 Where the Kalahari Desert meets the Okavango River lies Botswana, a small landlocked country of alluring beauty.
 Explore the diverse cultures of the Tswana people and see wildlife in truly pristine settings.

 - The Okavango Delta is one of the most unspoiled wilderness regions of unparalleled beauty on the African Continent.
 The Kalahari Desert extends far beyond the borders of Botswana, covering substantial parts of South Africa, Namibia and Angola.